SJ23 Tech Tip A01, (Updated 2024-12-24) Bob Schimmel, Betsy Schultz & Randy Cook

 SPARE TIRE - One of the worst ways to mount a spare tire is horizontally to the frame.
 Besides taking up a lot of room, the rim collects water which invites rust at the welds and starts a leak.
 The sun also bakes the top of the tire with UV leaving the bottom spanking new.
 A friend of mine recently overhauled his trailer and was so disgusted with the spare tire mount that he designed the slick arrangement shown here.
 The tire rests very securely on two 8" lengths of 2" angle iron welded to the frame under the tire and the wheel is held against the mounting post by two threaded rods held in place with a padlock.
 I still like the idea of covering the tire to protect it from UV.

-IMPORTANT - Grease the studs to prevent corrosion so you can remove the nuts on the highway, years later.
+IMPORTANT - Grease the studs back to the hub to prevent corrosion and so you can remove the nuts on the highway, years later.
 The grease keeps the water off the thread.

 There is another mount style that I really like.
 The wheel mounted vertically inside the frame on a wheel spindle.
 This way it can support the tongue on the ramp, making it possible to launch/retrieve while using an extension bar.